 Program leaders play a critical role in higher education institutions, managing the entire lifecycle of degree courses and significantly impacting student experience, outcomes, and sense of belonging.
 These roles require leadership across diverse groups, often without formal line management authority, demanding strong interpersonal skills, organisational capabilities, and the ability to translate institutional policies into practical implementation.

 Enhancing Program Leadership provides valuable support in managing these different priorities.
-Participants can connect with each other and distinguished guest speakers to discuss their shared challenges.
+Participants can connect and distinguished guest speakers to discuss their shared challenges.

 Having the time to reflect on how to approach this form of leadership, with the support and guidance of those delivering and participating in the program supports renewed confidence to take a positive and proactive approach to leadership responsibilities.